olgabon/guitar-tuner/README.md

 # Guitar Tuner

-Guiter Tuner is an application that allows to detect note pitch for tuning an acoustic guiter.
+Guiter Tuner is an application which allows to detect note pitch for tuning an acoustic guitar.

 ## Introduction
-Guitar Tuner was created in Angular where were used 2 libraries: [p5.js](https://p5js.org) for listening to the microphone and creating the canvas as well as [ml5.js](https://ml5js.org) for detecting note pitch while using machine learning algorithms.
+Guitar Tuner is created in Angular where are used 2 libraries: [p5.js](https://p5js.org) for listening to the microphone and creating the canvas as well as [ml5.js](https://ml5js.org) for detecting note pitch by using machine learning algorithms.

 ## Further Steps
 Improve UI and add mobile version.